-4.2 THE POSTGRADUATE DIPLOMA and CERTIFICATE
+4.2 The Postgraduate Diploma and Certificate

-Where a student is either unable to complete their studies or does not achieve the required credits to be awarded a Masters, then the award of either a Postgraduate Diploma or a Postgraduate Certificate will be considered.
-Students can be considered for the award of a Distinction and Merit for an exit award.

-Departments will identify on the published programme structure which taught modules have to be passed in order to obtain a PG Certificate or PG Diploma.
-In many cases it will be possible to obtain the necessary credits for a PG Diploma by using dissertation or equivalent credits as well as taught module credits.

-Dissertation or equivalent credits cannot be used to obtain a Postgraduate Certificate.
+- a) Where a student is either unable to complete their studies or does not achieve the required credits to be awarded a Masters, then the award of either a Postgraduate Diploma or a Postgraduate Certificate will be considered.
+Students can be considered for the award of a Distinction and Merit for an exit award. - b) Departments will identify on the published programme structure which taught modules have to be passed in order to obtain a PG Certificate or PG Diploma.
+In many cases it will be possible to obtain the necessary credits for a PG Diploma by using dissertation or equivalent credits as well as taught module credits. - c) Dissertation or equivalent credits cannot be used to obtain a Postgraduate Certificate.

-4.2.1 To be awarded a POSTGRADUATE DIPLOMA a student should:
+4.2.1 To be awarded a Postgraduate Diploma a student should:

-- a) Attempt 120 credits at Masters level (level 7) of which 90 must be passed, with the remaining credits condoned, subject to (d). - b) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - c) Pass all taught core modules. - d) Failure with a mark of 40 or more for up to 30 credits in non-core modules may be condoned provided that the overall weighted average for the 120 PG Diploma credits is 50.
+a) Attempt 120 credits at Masters Level (Level 7) of which 90 must be passed, with the remaining credits condoned, subject to (d).

+- b) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - c) Pass all taught core modules. - d) Failure with a mark of 40 or more for up to 30 credits in non-core modules may be condoned provided that the overall weighted average for the 120 PG Diploma credits is 50.